 - six to nine - the suit of the cut card is trumps

-- five or lower - nolo (avoid taking tricks, with no trumps)
+- five or lower - nóló (avoid taking tricks, with no trumps, Ace low)

-The player to dealer's left leads to the first trick and the play is as usual.
-Each player has a target of 4 tricks, the aim being to take as many tricks as possible if the contract is no trumps or a suit, but as few as possible if it is nolo.
-As usual 1 point is scored for each trick above the target or lost for each trick below when the aim is to win tricks, and these scores are reversed in nolo, when the aim is to lose.
-Further hands are played until someone achieves a cumulative score of +10 or more points.
+The player to dealer's left leads to the first trick and the play is as usual, with one exception.
+If the contract is nóló, The Ace is the lowest card of each suit, ranking below the Two.
+In all other contracts the Ace is high, above the King.
+Each player has a target of 4 tricks, the aim being to take as many tricks as possible if the contract is no trumps or a suit, but as few as possible if it is nóló.

 There is a tradition that the above version of Hornafjarðarmanni was invented by a minister of the local church.
 This version has been the most popular in Hornafjörður as well as in other parts of the country for the past few decades.

-A different (perhaps older?) version of Hornafjarðarmanni is described in Þ. Guðmundsson's Spilabók AB.
+Þ. Guðmundsson's Spilabók AB describes a different version of Hornafjarðarmanni.
 It is similar to Trjámann, except that there are six possible contracts: Nullo, Grand, Spades, Hearts, Clubs and Diamonds, the last four having the named suit as trumps.
+Aces are always high, even in Nullo.
 The game takes 18 deals.
 The first time you are declarer you have the choice of any of the six contracts, the next time you can choose from the remaining five, and so on until in the last three deals the declarer has no choice at all.

 This version, presumably played at Laugavatn, is described in Þ. Guðmundsson's Spilabók AB.